 Once an agency has been selected, a position description may be submitted to the agency by the department supervisor or the appropriate Human Resources Officer.
-An acknowledgement form should be provided to the agency from Staffing and Career Development Services which must be signed and returned before referrals can be made or accepted.
+An acknowledgement form should be provided to the agency from Talent Acquisition which must be signed and returned before referrals can be made or accepted.
 The form contains a statement of the Institute's commitment to the goals of equal opportunity and affirmative action, as well as the following stipulations:

-- All referrals must be made through Staffing and Career Development Services for specific positions as identified by MIT job numbers.
+- All referrals must be made through Talent Acquisition for specific positions as identified by MIT job numbers.

 - Agency placement fees normally will not be paid for MIT graduates or students, or for former MIT employees who have terminated within two years of the date of referral.

 - In instances where an individual referred by an agency is hired for an MIT position other than the one for which he or she was originally referred, MIT will pay the fee, if the hire is within one year of the original referral and if the hire clearly can be attributed to the initiative of the agency, rather than to that of the Institute or job applicant.
 MIT will make the final decision with regard to the appropriateness of a fee in such instances.

 - Applicants whose resumes are submitted to MIT both independently and through an agency will be considered independent referrals and no placement fee will be paid, unless the hire can be traced clearly to the agency's initiative.